OneBusAway/onebusaway-docker/README.md

 docker compose up oba_app
 ```

-You will then have three web apps available:
+You will then have two web apps available:

 * onebusaway-api-webapp, hosted at http://localhost:8080/onebusaway-api-webapp
   * Example API call: http://localhost:8080/onebusaway-api-webapp/api/where/agencies-with-coverage.json?key=TEST
-* onebusaway-enterprise-acta-webapp, a user-facing web app: http://localhost:8080
 * onebusaway-transit-data-federation-webapp, which does the heavy lifting of exposing the transit data bundle to other services: http://localhost:8080/onebusaway-transit-data-federation-webapp

 When done using this web server, you can use the shell-standard `^C` to exit out and turn it off.
 If issues persist across runs, you can try using `docker compose down -v` and then `docker compose up oba_app` to refresh the Docker containers and services.